 How Do Fireworks Get Their Colors?

-Want to impress your friends while you wait for this year’s fireworks display to begin?
+Want to impress your friends in the midst of a fireworks display?
 Wow them with your knowledge of basic chemistry and let them in on the secrets to the rainbow beauty of the night sky on the Fourth of July.

 Small pellets, charmingly named "stars," are the key to the fireworks's colors, EarthSky reports.
 The stars are filled with different combinations of metal salts that each add a bright color to the firework when it explodes.